Where are Russia's top generals? Rumours swirl after mercenary mutiny

 There were unconfirmed Russian media and blogger reports on Wednesday evening that Surovikin was being held in Moscow's Lefortovo detention facility after being arrested.

-Prigozhin, who had spent months vilifying Shoigu and Gerasimov for their alleged incompetence in the Ukraine war, had frequently praised Surovikin who is widely respected in the army for his experience in Chechnya and Syria.
+Prigozhin, who had spent months vilifying Shoigu and Gerasimov for their alleged blunders in overseeing the war in Ukraine, had frequently praised Surovikin, who is widely respected in the army for his experience in Chechnya and Syria.